kadze009/signature/README.md

 # signature

-The application splits the input file on blocks with the selected size and computes the signature of the each block.
+The pure C++17 application which splits the input file on blocks with the selected size and computes the signature of the each block.
 The signatures is saved in output file.